austinsonger/Policy-Portal/data-management.md

 * Meeting notes/recordings
 * Important records (e.g. approval notes)

 Unless the local workstation/device has access to **Critical** data, backups of user workstations/devices are self managed by the device owner.
-Backups may be stored on an external hard drive or using a cloud service such as iCloud if and only if the data is both encrypted and password protected (passwords must meet \<PlaceHolder> requirements).
+Backups may be stored on an external hard drive or using a cloud service such as iCloud if and only if the data is both encrypted and password protected (passwords must meet `<Company Placeholder>` requirements).